Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 .hiddenfile 0
 ```

-If you check with `ls`, these are the correct numbers.
-Perfect, our struct is working as it should.
+IT WORKS!
+If you check with `ls`, these are indeed the correct numbers.
 However, there are some data that is missing.

 ### Collecting the rest of the data